maxxiimo/the-front-end-manifesto/information-architecting.md

 - [Content, First?][Content First]

-#### Lorem Ipsum
+##### Lorem Ipsum

 I for one don't mind using Lorem Ipsum as content placeholders.
-Here is the roundup of Rails Gems for it:
+Here is a roundup of Rails Gems for it:

 [The Ruby Toolbox][Toolbox 1]

-There's a lot out there, here are but a few sites that will generate some Lorem Ipsum for you (some of them are kind of funny):
+There's a lot of Lorem Ipsum generator services out there, here are but a few (some of them are kind of funny):

 - [html-ipsum][]
 - [lipsum][]